salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 </div>

 After double-clicking, a new variable will appear in the workspace called *`moon2_crop`*.
 This is the cropped version of *`moon2`*.
-Notice that crater variable has smaller dimensions than *`moon2`*.
+Notice that the *`moon2_crop`* variable has smaller dimensions than *`moon2`*.

 ## Common Image Classes

 Images are imported into MATLAB as numeric variables.
 To properly display images, you need a good understanding of the range of pixels found in the image (the bit depth) and the range of values possible in the numeric class.
 Remember, integer classes, like **`uint8`** have a maximum value of 255.
-This can a little confusing when the bit depth of the image does not match the bit depth of the numeric class.
+This can be a little confusing when the bit depth of the image does not match the bit depth of the numeric class.

 ### Integer Class